8 Life Coach Requirements for a Successful Coaching Career

 Health CoachingEmpowering clients to make sustainable lifestyle changes, improve their nutrition and physical activity, and achieve optimal health and wellness.

-Once you choose your coaching specialty, you can narrow it down to an area of life or coaching scenario you’re most interested in helping clients with.
+Once you choose your coaching specialty, you can narrow it down to an area of life or a coaching scenario you’re most interested in helping clients with.

 For example, as a life coach, you can specialize in mindfulness or managing midlife crises.
 As a health coach, focus on improving the physical health of people with a sedentary lifestyle or helping busy parents create a healthy meal plan for their families.